acuffel/docs/README.md

-# Documentations
+# AC Documentations

+I've juste initialized the documentation project and i need to implement it

 ## Docs to insert in this website

 ### IDE
-- How to parameter VSCode
+- How to configure VSCode

-### Python
-- Init documentation with sphinx
+### Best practices to start a Django project
+- Set up usefull files
+  - Makefile
+  - Requirements.in
+  - tox
+  - .gitignore
+  - .env
+  - LICENCE
+  - README
-- Create a Makefile
+- Create an application
+- How to implement Django Rest Framework

 ### DevOps

-- Start a project with docker / dockerhub
+- Start a project with docker / docker-compose

 ### Tests